DhruvikDonga/GoPostLike/README.md

-## Golang gorilla based MVC template

-[TOC]
+## Go microblogging webapp

 ### About
-This project will help to divide the web application code to packages using MVC code structure .
-It uses gorilla/mux and gorm for mysql database
+This project is boilerplate for gorilla web apis , JSON web tokens and gorm library for using in further projects.
+Gorm library is used for MySQL tables and implement relationships , JWT for authetication/authorization .
+This project follows MVC code structure for breaking down code to modules

 ### File structure:-
 - main.go *server configurations*